 (h / g)(2) = h(2) ÷ g(2) = –3 ÷ 6 = –0.5

 If you work symbolically first, and plug in the x-value only at the end, you'll still get the same results.
 Either way will work.
 Evaluating first is usually easier, but the choice is up to you.

-You can use the Mathway widget below to practice "Functions", subtopic "Arithmetic of Functions".
+You can use the Mathway widget below to practice operations on functions.
 Try the entered exercise, or type in your own exercise.
 Then click "Answer" to compare your answer to Mathway's.
 (Or skip the widget and continue with the lesson.)

 (Clicking on "View Steps" on the widget's answer screen will take you to the Mathway site, where you can register for a free seven-day trial of the software.)